KennyNH/TP-RAG/README.md

-# TP-RAG
+# TP-RAG: Benchmarking Retrieval-Augmented Large Language Model Agents for Spatiotemporal-Aware Travel Planning
-This is the repo for the paper: TP-RAG: Benchmarking Retrieval-Augmented Large Language Model Agents for Spatiotemporal-Aware Travel Planning
+This is the repo for the paper: TP-RAG: Benchmarking Retrieval-Augmented Large Language Model Agents for Spatiotemporal-Aware Travel Planning, which has been accepted by EMNLP'2025 Main.

 # Data
 The dataset is available in [Google Drive](https://drive.google.com/file/d/11b7-W3Q6bpDWLrkr2wJ7ZhcDItXcpRQo/view?usp=sharing).